Bob Ziegelbauer: Early life and career

 Born in Manitowoc, Wisconsin, Ziegelbauer graduated from Roncalli High School.
 He then graduated from the University of Notre Dame and received his masters from Wharton School of the University of Pennsylvania.
 Ziegelbauer was a business owner.
-He served as finance director of the city of Manitowoc; he also served on the Manitowoc County Board of Supervisors and the Manitowoc Common Council.
+He was finance director of the city of Manitowoc; he also was on the Manitowoc County board of supervisors and the Manitowoc Common Council.
 Ziegelbauer also taught at Silver Lake College.
-He was elected County Executive of Manitowoc County in April 2006.
-He has since been reelected as County Executive in 2010, 2014, and 2018, for a total of four terms.